New Beginnings

 The End.

-I wonder then how we might plan for the abrupt ending?
-It might be we ask ourselves now, today, what is it I need when an ending comes my way?
+I wonder then, how we might prepare for these abrupt endings?
+Maybe you could ask yourself now: what is it I need when an ending comes my way?
 Are there people or activities who are able to be part of the scaffolding that might keep me upright?
 Why not spend a few moments reflecting on this and making a little plan.

-This week, as Christians, we reflect on the week leading up to Easter.
-A celebration of life in all its fullness.
+This week, as Christians, we reflect on the moments leading up to Easter.
+A celebration of life in all its fullness; death, the ultimate end, defeated.
 A celebration recognising humankind being reconciled once again to our Creator, our Maker.

-I’m curious as to which part of this Holy Week, this lead up to Easter Sunday, a celebration of new life might resonate with you most?
+I wonder which parts of this Holy Week, leading up to Sunday's triumphant celebration of life, resonate with you most?
+Consider these moments:

-- Maybe the woman who anoints Jesus with expensive perfume (Matt 26:6-13), rebuked by the disciples she hears Jesus claim that “wherever this gospel is preached throughout the world, what she has done will also be told, in memory of her.”
+- The woman who anoints Jesus with expensive perfume.
+Rebuked by the disciples, she hears Jesus say that “wherever this gospel is preached throughout the world, what she has done will also be told, in memory of her.”
+(Matt 26:13)

-- Maybe hearing of the Passover when Jesus says, “I have eagerly desired to eat this Passover meal with you.”
+- Passover, when Jesus says, “I have eagerly desired to eat this Passover meal with you.”

-- Maybe when Jesus finds himself alone, isolated in the garden of Gethsemane, the disciples unable to stay awake he declares, “My Father, if it is possible, may this cup be taken from me.
+- Jesus, finding himself alone, isolated in the garden of Gethsemane, with the disciples unable to stay awake.
+He declares, “My Father, if it is possible, may this cup be taken from me.
 Yet, not as I will, but as you will.”
 (Matt 26:39)

-- Or maybe at the cross when “Jesus cried out with a loud voice, “Father, into your hands I commit my spirit.”
+- Finally, at the cross: “Jesus cried out with a loud voice, “Father, into your hands I commit my spirit.”
 When he had said this, he breathed his last.”
 (Luke 23:46)

-In John’s recount of the resurrection morning we read of Mary Magdalene, standing outside the empty tomb crying, questioning where they might have taken ‘her Lord’.
-At this moment she sees angels in white and they ask her “Why are you crying, who is it you’re looking for?”
+In John’s account of the resurrection morning, we read of Mary Magdalene, standing outside the empty tomb, crying and questioning where they might have taken her Lord.
+At this moment, she sees the angels in white who ask her: “Why are you crying, who is it you’re looking for?”

 “Sir, if you have carried him away, please tell me where you have put him.”